moderneinc/jenkins-ingest/README.md

 Open [this workflow](https://github.com/moderneinc/jenkins-ingest/actions/workflows/addGitHubOrganization.yaml)
 and introduce the GitHub username or organization that you would like to add in our Moderne public tenant.

+If you are using a fork of this repository, you need to create a classic Personal Access Token (PAT) (fine-grained tokens are invalid) with `repo` scope.
+The secret needs to be called `PAT`.

 ![Workflow configuration](/assets/images/workflow.png "workflow configuration")

 This will create a pull request with all the Java repositories entries.
 Feel free to change